228cmc/JobScraper/README.md

  Pending Tasks for me :p
-Add a column for "Scrapping Requirements".
+-Add a column for "Scrapping Requirements".
-Reorganize the table columns for better clarity.
+-Reorganize the table columns for better clarity.
-Extract and display the country separately. unitest
+-Extract and display the country separately.
+-unitest